 Match the color with the dial

-Regardless of whether the case is steel or gold, chrome or gold plated, yellow or rose gold, the strap has to complement the dial.
-A white or silver dial is fairly neutral, it will work with a black or a brown strap alike.
-Actually, it will work with anything- blue, grey, beige etc.
+Regardless of whether the case is steel or gold, chrome or gold plated, yellow or rose gold; the strap has to complement the dial.
+A white or silver dial is relatively neutral, it’ll work with a black or a brown strap alike.
+Actually, it will work with anything- blue, grey, beige, etc.

 A silver or white dial gives a lot of room for choice, and there, the only thing to consider is whether or not does your band color match your usual outfit color scheme.
 Especially the shoes and the belt (though a blue watch band with an olive green jacket won’t work either).